rhipsime/weather-wanderer-dashboard/README.md

 # weather-wanderer-dashboard
  This web application allows users to explore real-time weather information for multiple cities.
 Users can view the current weather conditions and a 5-day forecast for the cities listed in the predefined array.
+These include ["London", "Barcelona", "Asmara", "Miami", "Tokyo", "Sofia"];

 # Features